Bio

 (2025).

-Who Gains from Corporate Tax Cuts?.
+Who Gains from Corporate Tax Cuts? (opens in new tab).

 Journal of Monetary Economics Volume 149, January, 103722.